-Prior to working together, Phoebe of Welcome to the Jungle Home was running a successful plant-focused Instagram account with around 20K followers.
-As she began to sell her unique plant tarp product, followers expressed frustration with her sales method which included a Google Sheet and a personal Venmo account.
+Phoebe of Welcome to the Jungle Home was running a successful plant-focused Instagram account with around 20K followers.
+As she began to sell her one-of-a-kind plant tarp product, followers expressed frustration with her sales method which included a Google Sheet and a personal Venmo account.

-With plans to expand her product line, we began working together to develop the brand's visual identity and voice, which all came together on a new website with e-commerce features.
+With plans to expand her product line, we worked together to develop the brand's visual identity, which all came together on a new website with e-commerce features.

-Leading this project across brand strategy, brand identity, and website design and development, I tapped into both creative and research-driven skills to bring the new brand and website to life.
+Leading this project across brand strategy, user research, brand identity, and website design, I tapped into both design and marketing skills

-Users were abandoning their purchases due to a challenging and lengthy checkout process.
+— Users were abandoning their purchases due to a challenging checkout process

-The brand came about as a happy creative accident, simply a place where founder Phoebe would share her love of plants, tips, and insight.
+The brand came about as a happy creative accident, simply a place where founder Phoebe would share her love of plants, gardening tips, and small living insight.

-As a NYC resident, apartment plants helped her relax from the constant hustle and made her feel connected to her family in Malaysia and the country's tropical greenery.
+As a NYC resident, plants help her relax from the constant hustle and make her feel connected to her family in Malaysia

 We defined the brand's main connecting values with users as: